knative/docs/docs/install/Knative-custom-install.md

 ## Installing Istio

 Knative depends on [Istio](https://istio.io/docs/concepts/what-is-istio/) for traffic routing and ingress.
-You have the option of injecting Istio sidecars and enabling the Istio service mesh, but it's not required for all Knative components.

-If your cloud platform offers a managed Istio installation, we recommend installing Istio that way, unless you need the ability to customize your installation.
+If your cloud platform offers a managed Istio installation, we recommend installing Istio that way.

-If you prefer to install Istio manually, if your cloud provider doesn't offer a managed Istio installation, or if you're installing Knative locally using Minkube or similar, see the
-[Installing Istio for Knative guide](./installing-istio.md).
+If you prefer to install Istio manually, see the [Installing Istio for Knative guide](./installing-istio.md).

 > Note: [Ambassador](./Knative-with-Ambassador.md) and